rpm-software-management/dnf-plugins-core/doc/repomanage.rst

 ``--old``
     Show older packages (for a package or a stream show all versions except the newest one).

+``--oldonly``
+    Show older packages (same as --old, but exclude the newest packages even when it's included in the older stream versions).

 ``--new``
     Show newest packages.